rhythnic/angular-rh-icon/README.md

 # README #

-angular-rh-icon is a simple collection of icons that use can use easily through the use of custom directives in angular.
+angular-rh-icon is a simple collection of icons that can be used easily through the use of custom directives in angular.

 ### What is this repository for? ###